harshinii001/Arm_Manipulation/README.md

 # Arm_Manipulation

-# Files in the src folder is added.
+# Files in the src folder are added.